ProgMEM-CC/miniblox.impact.client.updatedv2/BETA/README.md

-This is the beta section of where i will put code out without harming the main branches
+This is the beta section of where i will put code (for modules) out without harming the main branches

 all to be said for now 🤑